mschuchard/extended_stdlib/REFERENCE.md

 #### Examples

-##### Manages a script named 'myscript.sh' on the target system and sourced from the containing module, and then executes the script with the shell interpreter.
+##### Manages a script named 'myscript.sh' on the target system and sourced from the containing module, and then executes the script with the default shell interpreter.

 ```puppet
 extended_stdlib::script { 'myscript.sh': }